emilianobonassi/security-toolkit/README.md

 ## Security 1

 Simple two role model, `operator` and `governance`.
 Operator can be updated by governance.
-Governance can be update by itself but requires acceptance from the new one.
+Governance can be updated by itself but requires acceptance from the new one.

 Operator can pause all the smart contract operation via [SCRAM()](https://en.wikipedia.org/wiki/Scram).
 Only governance can unpause.